Ashab-al/event_board_fork/docs/technical_requirements.md

 if he is not subscribed to any event or is not the owner of any event created in the application.
 If the artilce event picture is not set, then the standard picture that was conceived in the application design is taken.
 Any type of user can comment on the article.
+The article has varnishes that registered users can leave.

 ## 2.7 Subscriber functionality